Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 • beneficial bacteria, etc.

-Only after consulting with a doctor, you can take folk healing infusions.
+Only after consulting a doctor can you take traditional healing infusions.

-Take medication on your own traditional medicine not recommended even for illness that is not clearly characterized pronounced signs.
-You should consult your doctor before taking them.
-Healers recommend using components that favorably affect the functioning of the immune system and intestines:
+Take medications on your own traditional medicine not recommended even in case of illness, which is not clearly characterized pronounced signs.
+Before taking them, you should consult your doctor.
+Healers recommend using components that have a beneficial effect on the functioning of the immune system and intestines:

-• cumin with milk (5 g per 100 ml, drink the decoction one hour after preparation for 7 days);
+• caraway seeds with milk (5 g per 100 ml, drink the decoction an hour after preparation for 7 days);

 • blackberry (tea);

-Diet will not help get rid of chronic appendicitis, but both prevention and aid quite effective.
-The diet consists in adhering to several rules:
+Diet will not help get rid of chronic appendicitis, but as a prevention and aid quite effective.
+The diet consists of adhering to several rules:

-• refusal of products that are hard to digest and poorly absorbed;
+• avoidance of foods that are difficult to digest and poorly absorbed;

 • increasing the amount of fiber in the menu (fruits, vegetables, bran, etc.).